 The Family Educational Rights and Privacy Act of 1974, commonly known as FERPA, is a federal law governing the privacy of education records.
 It grants specific rights to current and former students and sets restrictions on how schools may handle education records.
 FERPA requires that schools obtain written permission from students before releasing education records.
-Exceptions to this include emergency situations in which the health and safety of the student is involved, or to provide information to schools a Hampshire student is transferring to, in certain disciplinary cases, and in other circumstances described in FERPA.
+Exceptions to this include emergency situations in which the health and safety of the student is involved, or to provide information to schools to which a Hampshire student is transferring, in certain disciplinary cases, and in other circumstances described in FERPA.
 In addition, in well-defined circumstances, some information may be released without written permission from the student (please see directory information below).

 The definition of an education record under FERPA is broad.
 It essentially refers to any record that is directly related to a student and that is kept by the college or someone acting on behalf of the college from which an individual student, or students, can be personally (individually) identified.
 Records can include: files, documents, and materials in any medium (handwritten, tape, disks, film, microfilm, microfiche, email, etc.)